top of page

 I will answer in one way that will satisfy none of the needs of a capitalist’s soul.
 And then I will answer in a way that might just give him a moment’s pause.

-First, I’ll say that, here, nearer the end of all my reading than the beginning, I feel like it takes a lifetime of reading and re-reading to begin to have perspective on the immensity of the human project.
-I won’t make any claims of mastery over the subject.
-In a sense, that is what keeps my ardour alive.
-I have never ceased to enjoy thinking about it, discussing it, and writing about it, always a beginner and always an enthusiast.
+First, I will say that, here, nearer the end of all my reading than the beginning, I feel like it takes a lifetime of reading and re-reading to begin to have perspective on the immensity of the human project.
+To begin, I say.
+Knowing there is more only feeds my ardour.
+It’s the obverse of the Dunning-Kruger effect: the more you know, the further you seem from knowing enough.
+What matters is, I have never stopped enjoying history, mulling it over, discussing it, and writing about it, always a beginner and always an enthusiast.

 We are uniquely positioned, in the age of the internet, to understand this latter point.
 When we browse, we follow links.
-Think of every history text as hypertext, every name, date, place, and event a link.
+Think of every history text as hypertext, every name, date, place, and event as a link.
 A productive session of study is a series of digressions.
-Some of us resist the urge to digress because we’re indoctrinated to think it demonstrates a lack of concentration.
+Some of us resist the urge to digress because we think it demonstrates a lack of concentration.
 In fact, it is real engagement.
 Some of us resist digressions because we’re lazy.
 But the product of that is lazy history.
-Do you get irritated when your children interrupt you?
-Take a minute to consider their curiosity, and then consider the state of your own curiosity.
+Are you irritated by questions?
+Take a minute to consider the state of your curiosity.

-I do get it: to the impatient capitalist, wisdom and understanding fall under the rubric of “nice qualities”, which has a subheading, “so what?”
-I need to offer something more.
-Is there any way to package this perspective to the restless and the avaricious.
-No, probably not, but I might just inch us up the ladder of capitalist values from “so what?” to “hmm, interesting”.
+To the impatient capitalist, wisdom and understanding fall under the rubric of “nice qualities”, which has a subheading, “so what?”
+Does perspective offer something more?
+Maybe there is a way to inch us up the ladder of capitalist values from “so what?” to “hmm, interesting”.

 First, a digression: is history fact?
 Much is made these days of the anti-factual climate we increasingly inhabit.
 Fact-checkers are working overtime, and in the face of increasing apathy.
-History is definitely one of the favoured categories of the fact-checkers, especially when dealing with the likes of Donald Trump.
-The implication is that history is a privileged discipline in that tarnished, old, fact-based reality that millions of citizens of the twenty-first century have found such a disappointment.
-But is history really fact?
+History is one of the favoured categories of the fact-checkers, especially when dealing with the likes of Donald Trump.
+Does that place history among the privileged disciplines of that old and tarnished fact-based reality that millions of citizens of the twenty-first century have found such a disappointment?

 If a politician is motivated for some reason to say that Hannibal crossed the Alps in 118 BC (rather than 218 BC,) he can be easily fact-checked, because dates clearly fall in the column of facts.
 But imagine he says that the Carthaginians were the Russians of their day.
-It’s a crass, emotion-based assertion, and obvious to most of us as empty rhetoric.
-But how is it we know that, and how do we check it?
+That is obvious to most of us as empty rhetoric.
+But how is it that we know that, and how do we “check” it?
 We cannot counter with fact.
 It’s an interpretation, and it must be countered with interpretation.

 Context and depth of knowledge are required for interpretation.
-The politician in my example brings context, but a mismatching context; e.g., Cold War context vs ancient Roman.
-To successfully counter his conscious and intentional misinterpretation requires bringing the correct context to bear and then explaining it.
+The politician in my example brings context, but a mismatching context; e.g., Cold War context applied to ancient Rome.
+To successfully counter his intentional misinterpretation requires bringing the correct context to bear and then explaining it.
 It also requires the audience to have context.
-The propagandist counts on that being a difficult combination, and frankly being just too much work.
+The propagandist counts on that being a difficult combination and, frankly, being just too much work.

 Thus we come to the delivery systems.
 It could well be that proper histories are a civic enterprise, and perspective a key civic virtue.
 Modern readers know titbits about many things, few things deeply.
 Their attention spans are short.
 Assuming books still have a future, they should be written in such a way that they reflect the vagaries of enthusiasm, digging among details and then roaming the hills around the topic in order to scout the terrain.
 Excitement leads one far and wide in search of significance.
 And well it should be so.
 Perspective should be a method for the writer.